conneroisu/cpre488/Report.md

 ![ppm_on_pico](report_assets/PPM_ex.PNG)

 From this observation, we measured the channels, interchannels, and overall frame.
 In general, we found that the interchannels were consistantly around 400 us, the overall frame was roughly 20 ms, and each channel had a maximum pulse width of about 1.1 ms and a minumum pulse width of about 600 us.
 With all channels set to their maximum width, we would see an minumum idle pulse of 11 ms.

+Testing the controls, we found that each of the channels corresponded to the following controls:
+- CH1: Right joystick (Horizontal)
+- CH2: Right joystick (Vertical)
+- CH3: Left joystick (Vertical)
+- CH4: Left joystick (Horizontal)
+- CH5: Pit Trim
+- CH6: HOV Pit

 ## Based on the ZedBoard documentation and your oscilloscope measurement of the trainer port, what concerns do you have about making this connection?